mindsdb/mindsdb-docs-old/mindsdb-docs/docs/deployment/linux.md

 2. If you are using **Python 3.9** you may get installation errors.
 Some of the MindsDB's dependencies are not working with **Python 3.9**, so please downgrade to older versions for now.
 We are working on this and **Python 3.9** will be supported soon.

+3. `No module named mindsdb`.
+If you get this error, make sure that your **virtual environment**(where you installed mindsdb) is activated.

-3. If you are using Linux install `tkinter` from your package manager in certain situations.
+4. If you are using Linux install `tkinter` from your package manager in certain situations.
     - Ubuntu/Debian: `sudo apt-get install python3-tk tk`
     - Fedora: `sudo dnf -y install python3-tkinter`
     - Arch: `sudo pacman -S tk`